mathiasvkaiz/robond-robotic-arm-pick-and-place-p2/writeup.md

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

-I used the closed-form approach
+I used the closed-form approach that is much faster than a numerical approach to get the joint angles by known pose of End Effector (Grabber).